NETWAYS/foreman-training/provisioning/04_compute_resource.md

  * Create the virtual machine "compute" from Foreman Web GUI and start an unattended installation
 * Steps:
  * Open Foreman's host dialog using "Host > Create Host"
- * On the Host tab name it "compute" and select to deploy on the Compute resource, the Environment, Puppet CA and Master
+ * On the Host tab name it "compute" and select to deploy on the Compute resource
  * On the Virtual Machine tab change the Storage type to "QCOW2"
  * On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.
  * On the Interface tab click edit to configure the interface with identifier "eth0", select Domain and Subnet and keep